-Somewhere in between a pocket and an AIO, with a separate waterproof outer wrap and absorbent inserts that pop into the gusset.
-Close Pop Ins and TotsBots Peenut Pads are among the most popular brands of this type of nappy.
+- Somewhere in between a pocket and an AIO.
+Comprises of a waterproof outer wrap and absorbent inserts that pop into the gusset.
+Close Popins and TotsBots Bamboozle Pads are among the most popular brands of this type of nappy

-Low level of investment as the inserts are generally inexpensive and you can reuse the wraps for more than one nappy change.
+- Low level of investment.
+The inserts are inexpensive and you can reuse the wraps for more than one nappy change.

-Excellent absorbency so these are great for overnight or long car drives.
+- Excellent absorbency.
+Great for overnight or long car drives.

-On the more expensive side per nappy as you’re buying two parts separately, but the wraps can be used with other systems such as AI2s and prefolds.
+- On the more expensive side per nappy as you’re buying two parts separately.
+However the wraps can be used with other systems such as AI2s and prefolds.

 Flat and prefold nappies

-Pads continue to be useful beyond their use as nappies too as they provide excellent spit-up material for refluxy babies and protection when you have a naked baby on your lap!
+- Pads continue to be useful beyond their use as nappies.
+Provide excellent spit-up material for young babies and a lifesaver when you get to potty training!

-There’s no right answer as to which is the best type for you to choose but take a look at my cloth diaper absorbency chart to help you see the differences between them.
+There’s no right answer as to which is the best type for you to choose.
+However, I’ve created the cloth diaper absorbency chart below to help you see the differences between them.

-One thing you should remember is that you should NEVER put microfibre nappy inserts against baby’s skin without a protective fleece liner as it will cause a nasty rash.
+Please note that you should NEVER put microfibre nappy inserts against baby’s skin without a protective fleece liner.
+It will cause a very nasty rash.

 How to use nappy liners

 Disposable liners create more waste and therefore reduce the positive environmental effects of using cloth nappies.
-Also, though many claim to be flushable, they must never be flushed down the toilet, so you have to find some other way of disposing of them.
+Despite manufacturer claims, they must never be flushed down the toilet.

-How many cloth nappies you need depends on the age of your baby, whether you’re planning to do full or part time cloth and how often you want to wash them.
-I’ll go into the cloth diaper wash routine shortly but you can work out how many cloth diapers do you need from the formula below:
+How many cloth nappies you need depends on the age of your baby, whether you use cloth nappies full or part time and how often you want to wash them.
+For a quick formula, multiply the number of nappies you normally use per day by the number of days in between washes.
+Then add five extra.

 Birth to six months old